 Yes.
 When you accept a position as a summer staffer, you commit to the full summer which runs from June 12th to September 9th.
-We also encourage staff to stay for kids camp, a weekend with students from East Palo Alto that runs September 9-11.
+Staff are expected and encouraged to stay at the end of the summer for kids camp, a weekend with students from East Palo Alto that runs September 7-9.
 Extenuating circumstances can be discussed as they arise.

 What about staff training?

 Staffers participate in two training sessions.
-The summer staff comes up to Camp for an orientation weekend in April and receives additional training when they report to Camp in June.
+The summer staff comes up to Camp for an orientation weekend from April 12-14th and receives additional training when they report to Camp in June.
 Ski Dock Instructors come up to Camp for an additional training weekend in the spring.
 In addition, all staffers are required to be CPR, First Aid, and Lifeguard certified.
-Camp will arrange and pay for these classes during spring quarter for those not already certified.
+Camp will arrange and pay for a SSC Lifeguarding class during spring quarter for those not already certified.

 What could I do on my days off?

 Possible activities for days off are as limitless as your imagination and energy level.
 Books have been read.
 Sleep has been had.
 Sun has been soaked up on the boat dock.
-More energetically...hiking in Desolation Wilderness, biking, trips to town, Reno, the Bay Area, Yosemite, Disneyland, Shakespeare in Ashland, the Grand Canyon, rafting, spelunking, rock climbing...and so much more.
+More energetically...hiking in Desolation Wilderness, biking, trips to town, Reno, the Bay Area, Yosemite, Disneyland, Shakespeare in Ashland, the Grand Canyon, rafting, spelunking, rock climbing, taking part in fellow staffers’ programming...and so much more.
 The possibilities are truly endless.
 Often, your day-off crew becomes a close-knit community within the larger Camp community.

 Could my family and friends come visit me?